Skip to main content

 • Demolish and replace 5 toilet buildings in the Big Island and Horse Island camping areas.

-• The project includes construction of new septic systems.
+• The project includes the construction of new septic systems.

 Phase I Information: